 PPE donations: Thank you for your generosity!

 Thank you to our generous community for the donation of 40,000 items of PPE to our health system.
 These items will help as we address the COVID-19 situation.
 We received gloves, gowns, masks, and even heartfelt letters, and staff from around the system sorted and organized them into 75 bins.
-Shortly, they’ll be distributed to our hospitals for use.
+Thanks to your generosity and supply chain improvements, we are no longer accepting PPE donations.